 The 'Date from Serial Number Lookup' below will supply you with a single year answer.
 This year is the most probable year for your serial number given all the information available.

-From 1914 through to the late 1940s Helvetia's watch production was pretty stable at about 40,000 to 60,000 watches a year, towards the higher end during WWI and dropping in the 20s and 30s.
-There were also several patents by Helvetia published at this time as well as many precious metal cases with hallmarks.
-This all means that I am quite confident about dates up to this time and the date given will probably be correct to within a year or so.
+From it's founding through to the late 1940s Helvetia's watch production was pretty stable at about 40,000 to 60,000 watches a year, towards the higher end during WWI and dropping in the 20s and 30s.

 In the late 1940s and 50s production rose rapidly, probably to about 90,000 a year by the late 50s before dropping somewhat in the 1960s.
 Pinning down a date becomes more difficult following this increase and there is also less evidence of year of manufacture around.
-If the result of your lookup is in the late 50s or 60s the year will probably be not quite as accurate and I would allow a couple of years either side.
+If the result of your lookup is in the late 50s or 60s the year will probably be not quite as accurate and I would allow a year or so either side.